MengyaoWu1992/jetson_ML_container_collection/README.md

         6 directories, 7 files

-Inside the train/build, train_download.py and folder templates should be boundled together You need to install library used inside train_download.py
+Inside the train/build, train_download.py and folder templates should be boundled together To run without docker image (directly on linux os), you need to install library used inside train_download.py

         run: python3 train_download.py